-- Students may go to their first period classroom or to the Commons where they will be allowed to visit and/or study until class time. - Only students who wish to study may enter the Media Center before school. - Standing in groups in the halls blocks the normal traffic flow and creates the problems of running, pushing, and loud unnecessary talking; therefore, students are to move into rooms and not stand in the hallways.
+- Students will go to their first period classroom. - Only students who wish to study may enter the Media Center before school. - Standing in groups in the halls blocks the normal traffic flow and creates the problems of running, pushing, and loud unnecessary talking; therefore, students are to move into rooms and not stand in the hallways.